 Here is a real-life example of how my partner saved our sinking boat when the chips were down for our IT Service business.

 Our IT services business snow divided a few years back when one of our “High Paying” Clients ran out of money.

 He contributed 70% to our revenue.
 I know, we forgot the fundamental rule of business.
 Never put all your eggs in the same basket.

 In our case, I was in my comfort zone not thinking about future growth, oblivious to the harms of relying too much on one client.

 What saved us from sinking was the second line of business in our company which was managed by my partner. (note: it was a recent line of business started a few months back).

 The next one year was spent going back to the basics.
 Getting more clients.
-Focussing on business and getting out of comfort zones.
+Focusing on business and getting out of comfort zones.

 Had it not been for my partner, we could have shut shop.

-What I wrote above puts a solid argument in favor of advantage of a partnership business.
+What I wrote above puts a solid argument in favour of – advantage of a partnership business.